 The Most Trusted Concrete Slabs That Melbourne Has to Offer

-Concrete slabs come in many forms (they can be on-ground, suspended or a mixture of both) and can be utilized to provide great thermal comfort and several lifestyle advantages.
+Concrete slabs come in many forms including on-ground, suspended or a mixture of both.
+Crucial to building structural integrity and strength, concrete slabs can also provide great thermal and lifestyle advantages.

-What’s more, concrete is one of the strongest and most durable materials available on the market.
-Though, for it to offer all the advantages that it has in store, you need to hire the services of a contractor who’s experienced in working with concrete slabs and has all the tools at hand.
+As one of the strongest and most durable materials available on the market, concrete is as tough as, well… concrete!
+With concrete slabs used in 90% of Australian homes, it’s easy to assume all concreting companies offer the same service.
+However, to enjoy all the advantages that concrete offers, it’s crucial you hire the services of a contractor who’s experienced in working with concrete and has all the tools at hand.

-So, the short answer is that in about seven days, the concrete should be cured to about 70% full strength.
+So, the short answer is that in about seven days, your concrete should be cured to about 70% full strength.
 Though, it will reach its full strength only after 28 days.

-You can expect to pay anything between $50 an $150 per square meter for a concrete slab in Melbourne.
-That being said, there are a number of factors that will impact the cost of concrete slabs.
-These include the method used for installation, type or grade of concrete, thickness of the slab, size, type of soil, and if it needs to be reinforced with rebar.
+You can expect to pay between $50 and $150 per m2 for a concrete slab in Melbourne.
+That being said, several factors will impact the cost.
+These include the method used for installation, the type or grade of concrete, the thickness of the slab, size, the type of soil, and if it needs to be reinforced with rebar.
 For example, if no steel reinforcement is needed, you can expect to pay less.
 On the other hand, if you need any decorative details or reinforcement, you can expect to pay more.

-The durability of a concrete slab will be impacted by the skills of the concrete contractor.
-To help you find the best concreter that’s experienced at working with concrete slabs, here are the most important factors that you should keep in mind:
+Concrete may look tough, but the tru durability of your slab will come down to the skills of your concrete contractor.
+To help you find the best Melbourne concreter with experienced working with slabs, here are the most important factors that you should keep in mind:

 Concrete contractors should ideally have a minimum of five years of relevant experience.

 When requesting a quote, all costs should be itemized clearly.